Why Is Anything Conscious?

 The bold claim here is that information processing (i.e. exploring one’s body and environment) in self-organising systems such as the human body is necessarily qualitative.
 Note that this is different from experience in the sense usually defined in the literature.

-Experience in the sense of experiential phenomenological content cannot exist without experience in the sense of embodied exploration of the body and world as we defined here (see also Ciaunica in prep).
 To put it provocatively quality precedes quantity, and quantity is nothing more than the interpretation of quality.
-Quality comes first and experiences should be regarded on a continuum rather than a switch on/ switch off phenomena.
-All living systems experience the world through their bodies and as such, there is something what it is like to experience the world in that basic way (even when one is asleep).
-One can access those phenomenal, experiential aspects at a higher level, true, but by accessing them, it doesn’t mean that one ‘constructs’ consciousness or one becomes a conscious being.
+Quality comes first and experiences should be regarded on a continuum rather than a switch on / switch off phenomena.
+All living systems experience the world through their bodies and as such, there is something it is like to experience the world in that basic way (even when one is asleep).
+One can access those phenomenal, experiential aspects at a higher level, true, but by accessing them, it doesn’t mean that one `constructs’ consciousness or one becomes a conscious being.
 One is already consciously experiencing the world before one can explicitly access one’s own experiences in 2ND order selves.